rogererens/git-deploy/README.md

 git-deploy
 ==========

 It is a tool to manage using git as a deployment management tool implemented in Python and utilizing the dulwich [1] project for native git functionality in Python.

+Git-deploy implements the front end of the deployment system while hooks give the user flexibility in the lower level details of the deploy.
+This client uses git to manage the state of your repository and deployment and assumes that on sync the hooks ensure that the target is made consistent with the client (see default.sync) however, the user is free to add their own deployment flow and environment options (see examples below).

 [1] https://github.com/jelmer/dulwich